shubhamjainds/kacchachittha/README.md

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Click "Add project" and follow the steps to create a new project
 3. Once your project is created, click on "Web" (</>) to add a web app to your project
-4. Register your app with a nickname (e.g., "Service Review System")
+4. Register your app with a nickname (e.g., "KacchaChittha")
 5. Copy the Firebase configuration object that looks like this:

 ```javascript